 Cookie stuffing done right sucks the campaign into a warped wormhole.
 You get the results, and they often look outstanding.
 Judging from the performance stats your advertising is working, so you keep doing what you've been doing (while you actually lose money in reality.)

 How does it work?
 Cookies are vital elements in tracking the user’s journey from affiliate to the central sites.
 When a user comes and clicks on an affiliate link — there is a cookie exchange.
-When a user comes to the source site — source site pays for it to an affiliate.
+When a user comes to the source site — the source site pays for it to an affiliate.
 Cookie stuffing pads out the stats and makes the source site to pay more while gaining less.